ericsonga/APCSAReview/_sources/Tests/test4nt.rst

    :answer_e: This method results in an infinite loop.
    :correct: b
    :feedback_a: This is the value returned for mysteryNum(6).
 Try tracing the recursive calls again.
-   :feedback_b: Correct!
-This method calculates n! (n factorial) by subtracting 1 from n until n equals 1.
+   :feedback_b: This method calculates n! (n factorial) by subtracting 1 from n until n equals 1.
 Then, it works through the calls, multiplying each value of n by the previous values.
 5 * 4 * 3 * 2 * 1 equals 120.
    :feedback_c: This is the value returned for mysteryNum(4).
 Trace the calls again.
    :feedback_d: Notice the recursive call.
 This would be correct if the code added n to the value returned by the recursive call.
 Instead, the returned value is multiplied by n.
    :feedback_e: Notice the precondition for the method.
 Because every value will be greater than 1, the method will always reach its base case.